 If the project is for testing or for distribution outside of the Mac App Store, then you should leave this unchecked.

 IMPORTANT!
-Projects that are built for the Mac App Store will not use the gamepad API, so make sure your projects for the App Store are keyboard/mouse only.
+Projects that are built for the Mac App Store will only use the gamepad API if the connected controller is an official Apple "Steel" series controller, so make sure your projects for the App Store can work with keyboard/mouse only as well as controller.

 Now you need to build the archive file by clicking the Create Executable button in the IDE.
-You will be prompted to choose a save location on your PC or Mac for the created files, and then the build will commence and when finalised, one of two things will happen:
+You can choose to build your file as a .dmg installer or just as the game application wrapped up inside a .zip.
+You will then be prompted to choose a save location on your PC or Mac for the created files and then the build will commence.
+When finished, one of two things will happen:

 - If you have built using the VM then you will now have your final executable for Mac, ready for distribution or uploading to the store.
-The VM does not open Xcode and will automatically sign your app for you, and you can then upload it to the app store from iTunes or distribute it how you choose.
+The VM does not open Xcode and will automatically sign your app for you, and you can then upload it to the app store using Apple’s Upload tools or distribute it how you choose.

 - If you are building using the YYC, then your app project will be pushed to Xcode and you should follow the next set of instructions below.

 If you are building for the Mac App Store, then before you go any further you need to make sure that you have created an App Listing on the store.
-You can find information on how to do this from the following Apple Developer page: Creating An iTunes Connect Record For An App Once you have this set up then you can continue with the build process.
+You can find information on how to do this from the following Apple Developer page: Add An App To Your Account Once you have this set up and awaiting submission then you can continue with the build process.

-Here you can choose to Export the app, or Upload To The App Store.
-If you want to test the app or distribute outside of the App Store then you should choose the Export option, at which point you will be prompted to choose an Export Method:
+Here you can choose the Distribute App option, at which point you will be prompted to choose a Distribution Method:

-For apps that you want to distribute outside of the App Store, you need to select the option Export A Developer ID-signed Application (see here for more information).
+- For apps that you want to distribute outside of the App Store, you need to select the option Developer ID (see here for more information).

-For apps that you want to test on registered devices, you need to select the option Export A Development-signed Application (see here for more information).
+- For apps that you want to test on registered devices, you need to select the option Development (see here for more information).